Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

-# Bias and Disparity Detection Engine for Open Sentencing Solution
+# Bias & Disparity Detection Engine
 (for analysis of Federal US Sentencing Comission Datasets only)

 This solution starter was created by technologists from IBM.